SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/Newtec_Dialog_Platform_VSAT.md

 On the **TSDB Polling** page, add the TSDBs that need to be polled to the **Database Configuration** table.

-On the **Polling Status** page, enable the Event Config Status parameter and setup polling interval and event cleanup timer to start retrieving events.
+On the **Polling Status** page, enable the Event Config Status parameter and set up the polling interval and event cleanup timer to start retrieving events.

 In addition, two toggle buttons need to be enabled to poll both the dialog REST and TSDB API.